Home Classes Booking Gallery Events Links

 ~Thread: Regular thread is used for sewing machines.
 I use cotton or cotton-poly blend threads.
 These come in a wide range of colors, and can be used for sewing together skirts, tops and pants, for adding darts in the interfacing belt base, and even for covering the belt base in decorative fabric.

-~Grosgrain Ribbon: I have this also listed as a tool because it's so pivotal to the structural integrity of your costume.
-This is what straps are made of, and often, the edges of belts are lined with it as well.
+~Grosgrain Ribbon: This is what bra straps are made of in quality costumes, and sometimes the edges of belts are lined with it as well.

-~Bra Cups: There is an entire page on Bases for Bras on which I got into detail on the three ways to get a good bra base: buy stiff cups, reinforce a regular bra, and buy costuming cups.
+~Bra Cups: There is an entire page on Bases for Bras in which I go into detail on the four ways to get a good bra base: buy a bra with stiff cups, reinforce a regular bra, buy costuming cups, and make your own custome cups.
 As for the bras used in the industry, some Turkish designers make their cups out of interfacing or buckram - a material stiff like interfacing but much coarser.
-The down side is that the hard-angled seams are noticeable.
+The down side is that the hard-angled seams are noticeable, especially in larger cup sizes.
 Eman Zaki has started using what look like molded silicon disks in some of their "Dina-Style" bras.
-Since these can't be sewn through without hurting the silicon, it looks like they sew all the beads directly onto the fabric, and then glue the fabric on.
+Since these can't be sewn through without hurting the silicon, it looks like they sew all the beads directly onto the fabric and then glue the fabric onto the silicon cup.
 If you have a mold and silcon to play with you may want to try this method.
 I personally prefer the Fruit of the Loom bra I discuss in detail here.

 ~Stretch Fabric: Fabric is made out of threads woven together.
 The weave affects stretch, as does the type of thread used (like lycra or elastic).
 Many stretch fabrics are knits, meaning that each thread loops it's way across the feild instead of going in a straight line.
 Some fabrics are "one way stretch", meaning they only stretch horizontally, and others are as much as "four way stretch", meaning they stretch vertically, horizontally, and on both of the diagonals.
 There are things you can do with stretch fabric that you can't do as easily with non-stretch fabric, such as trumpet skirts.

 Not all stretch fabrics are created equal.
+The best stretch fabrics to use are often labled as swimsuit fabrics, dance fabrics, or luxury stretch velvets.
 Panne (cheap crushed) velvet is incredibly difficult to work with, and other than using it to cover a bra or belt, I would advise avoiding it.
+(That being said, the famous Turkish designer Bella uses it all the time and makes it look fabulous by embelishing and weighing down the edges of the fabric with beading.)
 Fabric that's stretchy along the length of the fabric may sag along the hem of a heavier garment.
 There are too many types of fabric for me to give a complete break down of all of them, but to help yourself pick a good stretch fabric in the store do the following steps: stretch it horizontally across your upper legs like a mini skirt; drape it on the shelf; see if the cut edges roll a lot.
-If you like the way it looks stretched and draped, and the edges curl less than panne velvet, you should be good.
+If you like the way it looks stretched and draped, and the edges curl less than panne velvet, you should be fine.
 Pictured below, from left to right, are black panne velvet with shiny dots, silver "liquid metal" lycra, off-black mesh, and light blue cotton-poly knit.

 ~Non-Stretch Fabric: Most fabric available in stores are non-stretch, and to make them hug your curves they must be tailored to you very carefully.
 Don't let this make you write off non-stretch fabric though.
 A belt base isn't stretchy either, so even if you covered it in a stretch fabric, you'd still have to do all that tailoring anyway.
 There are absolutely beautiful brocades, chiffons, satins, and upholstery fabrics out there, waiting to become your costumes.
 Pictured below, from left to right, are printed satin, burgundy polyester shantung, teal polyester brocade, peach satin, and red silk shantung.